edavis/transmission-fluid/README.md

 By default, it connects to http://localhost:9091/transmission/rpc without authentication.

-If you need any of those things changed, pass them in:
+If that doesn't work for you, you can change it:

 ```python
 >>> client = Transmission(host='192.168.1.102', port=9090,